Trifolium pratense: In culture

-Trifolium pratense is the state flower of Vermont.
+The red clover became the state flower of Vermont in 1894.
 It has also been used as the national flower of Denmark.
 In 1936 the Ministry of Foreign Affairs announced it was the national flower as part of an international exhibition taking place in Argentina.
 However, the choice did not become popular with the public.
 In 1987 the daisy, specifically either the marguerite daisy (Argyranthemum frutescens) or oxeye daisy (Leucanthemum vulgare), replaced it as the nation's floral emblem.